The Treasure of the Sierra Madre (film): John Huston's screenplay

-Gold Hat's response as written by Huston and delivered by Bedoya has become famous, and is often misquoted as "We don't need no stinking badges!"
-In 2005, the quotation was chosen as No. 36 on the American Film Institute list, AFI's 100 Years...100 Movie Quotes.
+Gold Hat's response as written by Huston and delivered by Bedoya has become famous, and it often is misquoted as "We don't need no stinking badges!"
+In 2005, the quotation was chosen as No. 36 on the American Film Institute list AFI's 100 Years...100 Movie Quotes.

+There are only two lines of female dialogue - a woman in Tampico gives her name to McCormick as Dobbs and Curtin are confronting him, and a woman speaks in Spanish as she gives Howard a piglet as a gift.

 Themes

-The film is often described as a story about the corrupting influence of greed.
-Film critic Roger Ebert expanded upon this idea, writing, "The movie has never really been about gold but about character."
-Reviewers have also noted the importance not just of greed and gold, but of nature and its desolateness as an influence on the actions of the men.
-But the film's ability to comment on human nature generally has been questioned, as Dobbs is so evidently flawed from the outset.
+The film often is described as a story about the corrupting influence of greed.
+Film critic Roger Ebert expanded upon this idea, writing "The movie has never really been about gold but about character."
+Reviewers have also noted the importance of greed and gold and of nature and its desolateness as an influence on the actions of the men.
+However, the film's ability to comment on human nature generally has been doubted as Dobbs is evidently flawed from the outset.

 Reception

+Box office

-According to Variety, the film earned $2.3 million in the U.S. in 1948.
+According to Variety the film earned $2.3 million in the U.S. in 1948.
 According to Warner Bros. records, it earned $2,746,000 domestically and $1,349,000 foreign.

+Critical reviews

+In The Nation in 1948, critic James Agee wrote: "Treasure of Sierra Madre ... is one of the best things Hollywood has done since it learned to talk; and the movie can take a place, without blushing, among the best ever made ... it is a magnificent and unconventional piece of screen entertainment."
+British critic Leslie Halliwell gave it two of four stars: "Well-acted but partly miscast action fable on the oldest theme in the world ... " Pauline Kael lauded the film: "One of the strongest of all American films ...
+The picture is emotionally memorable ... it has a powerful cumulative effect; when it's over you know you've seen something."
+Leonard Maltin gave the film four of four stars: "Excellent adaptation of B. Traven's tale of gold, greed, and human nature at its worst ... " Roger Ebert, writing in 2003: "The Treasure of the Sierra Madre (1948) is a story in the Joseph Conrad tradition, using adventure not as an end in itself, but as a test of its characters.
+It tells this story with gusto and Huston's love of male camaraderie, and it occasionally breaks into laughter--some funny, some bitterly ironic."
+Film historian Lee Pfeiffer writing in 2006 stated, "A triumph for director/writer John Huston ...
+Bogart gives the greatest performance of his career ...
+His is matched by Walter Huston's ...
+Oscar-winning performance as a crusty old miner—one of the most immortal acting accomplishments of the American cinema."